aws-samples/amazon-chime-sdk-lex-pstn-demo/README.md

 Deploying the Amazon Chime SDK demo application contained in this repository will cause your AWS Account to be billed for services, including the Amazon Chime SDK, used by the application.

-Please be aware that Amazon Lex will use the recorded audio provided to it to improve it's service.
+Please be aware that Amazon Lex will use the recorded audio provided to it to improve its service.
 You can disable this by selecting "No" for Advanced Options.
 For more information, read
 ["AI services opt-out policies"](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_ai-opt-out.html).

 The recordings created in this demo are not encrypted, as would be recommended in a production-grade application.